dkoukoul/QuizGame_3D2ACT/README.md

 Website: https://3d2act.eu

 It aims to support VET trainers in reaching our educational objectives i.e. the acquisition of social entrepreneurial skills and setting up a social enterprise.
 The mobile app should be used alongside the [Social Entrepreneurship Educational Pack](https://3d2act.eu/io3/).
 The AR game was defined as a multiple-choice quiz, accompanied by a gameboard, which includes images and QR codes that are used as answers to some of the quiz questions.
-The gameboard can be found [here].
+The gameboard can be found [here](GameBoard_draft_final.pdf).

 CONSORTIUM:
   * NATIONAL CENTER FOR SCIENTIFIC RESEARCH "DEMOKRITOS" (Greece)